nickpalmigiano/grunt-shopify-transactional-emails/README.md

 1. default.hbs
 2. branded.hbs

-default.hbs is the layout that comes with the original worflow. branded.hbs is slightly different.
+default.hbs is the layout that comes with the original workflow. branded.hbs is slightly different.
 Here we've moved the header and the footer outside of the individual email templates so you only need to edit the layout once.
 This allowed us to focus specifically on each email's content in the individual templates.

 ## How it Works